binance/binance-spot-api-docs/fix-api.md

   For example, if the current value of `HeartBtInt` is 5, please wait up to 10 seconds.
 * Upon breaching the limit a [Reject `<3>`](#reject) will be sent containing information about the connection limit breach and the current limit.
+* FIX Order Entry limits:
+   * 15 connection attempts within 30 seconds
-* The limit is 5 concurrent TCP connections per account for the order entry sessions.
+   * Maximum of 10 concurrent TCP connections per account
+* FIX Drop Copy limits:
+    * 15 connection attempts within 30 seconds
-* The limit is 10 concurrent TCP connections per account for the Drop Copy sessions.
+    * Maximum of 10 concurrent TCP connections per account
+* FIX Market Data limits
+  * 300 connection attempts within 300 seconds
-* The limit is 100 concurrent TCP connections per account for Market Data sessions.
+  * Maximum of 100 concurrent TCP connections per account

 ### Unfilled Order Count